 If you haven’t submitted your site to Google Search Console, you can learn how to add your site to Google Search Console from the following blog post.

 Once you’ve added your site to Google Search Console, submit your site’s XML sitemap file.
 Google will help you identify and understand why some of the pages are not indexed.

 Once you’ve submitted your sitemap file, you need to wait for the index status to show up on the “Coverage” section.
 It depends on how many URLs your site has and the crawl rate.
 If lots of pages on your sites are not frequently crawled it can take a long time to appear on the coverage section.

 The Coverage section will show Status, Reason, Validation & Pages.

 This coverage report will help you identify the reasons why your pages are not getting indexed.

-In some cases, your site might exceed on crawl budget which results on slow indexing of pages.
+In some cases, your site might exceed on crawl budget which results in slow indexing of pages.
 Google has deployed thousands of machines to run crawling spiders.
-With millions of websites out there on the Internet, every crawling spider have limits of how many resources they can spend on each website.
+With millions of websites out there on the Internet, every crawling spider has limits on how many resources they can spend on each website.

 It takes time to build authority.
 There is another alternative method to effectively optimize your crawl budget.